 The Giant rental system is much more expensive and has only two terminals: one at Imabari Station and the other at Onomichi Station.
 Various high-quality bicycles are available for 4000 to 7000 yen per day.
 Drop-off at the other terminal is only possible with road bicycles, requires prior reservation and costs an additional 3000 yen.

 Small tolls (totaling 500 yen) must be paid when crossing the bridges, not including the bridge between Honshu and Mukaishima Island, which is best replaced by a short ferry ride to/from central Onomichi (around 110 yen one way for an adult with bicycle).
+Note that from July 19, 2014 until March 31, 2016, the tolls are waived for bicyclists as a temporary measure to promote tourism.

 Traveling the Shimanami Kaido is, of course, also possible by car.
 Expressway tolls total around 5000 yen one way.
 There are direct buses from Imabari to Hiroshima, Onomichi and Fukuyama.